eps696/aphantasia/README.md

 `--steps N` sets iterations count.
 50-100 is enough for a starter; 500-1000 would elaborate it more thoroughly.
 `--samples N` sets amount of the image cuts (samples), processed at one step.
 With more samples you can set fewer iterations for similar result (and vice versa).
 200/200 is a good guess.
 NB: GPU memory is mostly eaten by this count (not resolution)!
 `--fstep N` tells to save every Nth frame (useful with high iterations, default is 1).
-`--contrast X` and/or `--colors X` (saturation) may be useful, especially for ResNet models (they tend to burn the colors).
+`--decay X` (softness), `--colors X` (saturation) and `--contrast X` may be useful, especially for ResNet models (they tend to burn the colors). try `--decay 1.5 --colors 1.3 --contrast 1.1` to see the difference.
-`--diverse X` boosts compositional & contextual variety (difference between simultaneous samples).
-If negative, enforces relevance and quality instead. good start is 0.2 (or -0.2).
-`--expand X` boosts training steps in general (difference between consequent samples). good start is ~0.2.
+`--enhance X` boosts training consistency (of simultaneous samples) and enforces steps progress. good start is ~0.2.
 `--noise X` adds some noise to the parameters, possibly making composition less clogged (in a degree).
 `--lrate` controls learning rate.
 The range is quite wide (tested at least within 0.001 to 10).
 `--prog` sets progressive learning rate (from 0.1x to 2x of the one, set by `lrate`). it may boost macro forms creation in some cases (more [here](https://github.com/eps696/aphantasia/issues/2)).